progmaticltd/homebox/docs/email-access-monitoring.md

 ### Blacklisting countries

-You can blacklist entire countries, but system wide only.
+You can blacklist entire countries, but system wide only for now.

 For instance, here how to deny all IMAP connections, on the whole system, to Russia, China and Ukraine: